comet-toolkit/comet_website/content/user-guide/training/LPS/index.md

             • Learn how to use the CoMet tools in practical workflows.\n

-            • Apply methods through interactive notebooks hosted on Google Colab.\n
+            • Apply methods through interactive notebooks hosted on Google Colab.\n"

           feature_icon: check
           features:
-            - "📃 **Uncertainties 101**: A short introduction to key concepts and why they matter. \n
+            - 📃 **Uncertainties 101**: A short introduction to key concepts and why they matter. \n

               • Why uncertainty matters? \n

               • What is the CoMet Toolkit? \n

-              • How CoMet helps with uncertainty handling"
+              • How CoMet helps with uncertainty handling

             - "[🔗 **Exercise 1**: Introduction to Punpy Capabilities](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/LPS_training_exercise1.ipynb) \n